-If your project relates to restoring or changing an existing memorial or other commemorative artefact, there may be heritage and conservation considerations.
+If your project relates to restoring or changing a memorial or other commemorative artefact, there may be heritage and conservation considerations.
 Applicants are responsible for ensuring that all local heritage requirements are met.

-You may like to seek advice from your local council, RSL, the owner/custodian of the memorial, or your state or territory government heritage body.
+You may like to seek advice from your local council, RSL, the owner of the memorial, or your state or territory government heritage body.